zhongzhixu/Dx2vec-for-Self-harm-prediction/README.md

 ![figure](https://github.com/zhongzhixu/Dx2vec-for-Self-harm-prediction/blob/master/architecture_multi_input.jpg)

 The data is provided by the Hospital Authority of Hong Kong the ethical approval UW11-495.
 The data can not be made available to others according to the Hospital Authority and the ethical approval.
-Instead, we provide some simulated cases in DATA folder.
+Instead, we provide some fictive cases in DATA folder.

 ## Files in the folder
 DATA: simulated cases